SolarLune/tetra3d/readme.md

 	// Models, Lights, and Nodes (which are essentially "empties" one can
 	// use for positioning and parenting) can, as well.

-	// We can place Models, Cameras, and other Nodes with node.SetWorldPositionVec() or
+	// We can place Models, Cameras, and other Nodes with node.SetWorldPosition() or
-	// node.SetLocalPositionVec().
-Both functions take a 3D Vector from kvartborg's
+	// node.SetLocalPosition().
+There are also variants that take a 3D Vector.
-	// vector package, and there's an additional variant that just takes the components directly,
-	// for convenience.

-	// The *World variants position Nodes in absolute space; the Local variants
+	// The *World variants of positioning functions takes into account absolute space;
-	// position Nodes relative to their parents' positioning and transforms (and is
+	// the Local variants position Nodes relative to their parents' positioning and
-	// more performant.)
+	// transforms (and is more performant.)
 	// You can also move Nodes using Node.Move(x, y, z) / Node.MoveVec(vector).

 	// Each Scene has a tree that starts with the Root Node.
 To add Nodes to the Scene,
 	// parent them to the Scene's base, like so:

-	// g.GameScene.Root.AddChildren(object)
+	// scene.Root.AddChildren(object)

-	// To remove them, either use Node.RemoveChildren() or Node.Unparent().
+	// To remove them, either use Node.RemoveChildren() (in this case, scene.Root.RemoveChildren())
+	// or Node.Unparent() (in this case, object.Unparent() ).

 	// For Cameras, we don't actually need to have them in the scene to view it, since
 	// the presence of the Camera in the Scene node tree doesn't impact what it would see.